Shaw Local

 Heiden says the road will likely be widened from Illinois Route 50 east to the state line.

-Long said county officials recently met with Gia Biagi, secretary of IDOT, and she was adamant about fixing the route that the intermodal trucks use, including Peotone Road, Route 50 and North County Line Road.
+Long said county officials recently met with Gia Biagi, secretary of IDOT, who was adamant about fixing the route used by intermodal trucks, including Peotone Road, Route 50 and North County Line Road.

 “We don’t have the Illiana Expressway.
 We don’t have a four-lane highway,” Long said.
 “The next best thing to do is start fixing some of these secondary roads.”